 As mentioned above, aside from dedicated graphics cards, there are also integrated graphics, which are often part of the CPU chip.
 There are several major differences between the two that are worth mentioning.
 Let’s start with the integrated graphics card as they’re less rich in features.

-It’s worth noting that the higher processing cost doesn’t refer to the processor’s clock speed.
+It’s worth noting that this higher processing cost doesn’t refer to the processor’s clock speed.
 However, since the CPU and integrated graphics share the same RAM, graphical rendering tasks can occupy the processor’s bandwidth, causing slightly slower processing times.

 In terms of energy, integrated graphics will use less of your power supply unit.
-Additionally, paying for an Intel processor with Intel HD 600 series graphics, or an AMD Ryzen APU is more affordable than squeezing for both a processor and a discrete graphics card.
+Additionally, paying for an Intel processor with Intel HD 600 series graphics, or an AMD Ryzen APU, is more affordable than squeezing for both a processor and a discrete graphics card.

 Discrete graphics cards are much more effective at rendering complex images and scenes, including different lighting settings and shadows.